 5.16 Autism Advocate

-- Acts as a Key worker for students as required. - Liaises with parents and carers, and attends appropriate meetings. - Monitors and tracks progress, behaviour and wellbeing, and reports to the Assistant Headteacher/SENDCO.
+- Acts as a Key worker for pupils as required. - Liaises with parents and carers, and attends appropriate meetings. - Monitors and tracks progress, behaviour and wellbeing, and reports to the Assistant Headteacher/SENDCo.

 5.17 All Teachers